Statistical tests are used in hypothesis testing. They can be used to:

 3. Adjusting the confidence level

-Harmoni applies an automatic (and generally industry default) confidence level of 95% for significant difference calculation.
-As a user, you can override this via the modify menu.
+Harmoni typically applies a default confidence level of 95% (this can be changed using a personalization key) for determining significant differences.
+As a user, you can override this in the modify menu.
+Type the statistical confidence level you want and press enter.

 The confidence level used for the significant difference calculation can be set independently for each saved view.